 - Now add the vanilla or any flavoring you wish to replace the vanilla with, like orange or lemon zest.
 Beat the mixture for a minute.

-- Pour the melted butter into the batter and make sure the melted butter is not hot!
-Mix the batter and butter until combined for a few seconds.
+- Pour the melted butter into the batter and mix until combined.
+Make sure the melted butter is not hot when adding it!

 - Cover the batter and refrigerate for 1 hour but best to chill for 2 hours to 12 hours.
 You can also place the covered batter in the freezer for a few minutes if you don’t want to wait for 2 hours.
 Read more in the notes below.